A second chance teepee!

 Adjust the cord at the top.
 Tie off the cord while the teepee is in its standing position so there is room for the dowels to spread as needed.

-Wrap some cord around where the dowels intersect if you want and tie off again.
+Wrap some cord around where the dowels intersect if you want and double knot again.
+Cut off the extra cord.

-Slip the rubber chair leg tips on the bottom of each dowel rod.
+The last step is to slip the rubber chair leg tips on the bottom of each dowel rod.
 This helps the dowels "stay put" on various floor surfaces and keeps them from scratching your flooring.
 You're welcome!! 🙂

 Love this DIY Kids Teepee- woot-woot!

-I’m thrilled with how this DIY Kids Teepee turned out.
 The cute designs of available fabric are so fun.
-The grands liked it too!!!
+The grands liked it too and have spent a lot of time in it!!

 Let me see a picture of your DIY Kids Teepee when you’re done- and don’t forget to take the picture with a cute grand peeking out from inside!